Style

 Biography

-Throughout the 1970s and 80s Dawson was a fixture of light entertainment: fronting The Les Dawson Show for the BBC, hosting the chaotic ITV quiz Blankety Blank, and writing bestselling books of jokes and memoirs.
+Throughout the 1970s and 80s Dawson was a fixture of light entertainment: fronting The Les Dawson Show for the BBC, hosting the chaotic BBC quiz Blankety Blank, and writing bestselling books of jokes and memoirs.
 He was a gifted pianist β he could play fluently and seriously β but audiences loved him more for the elaborate pretence that he could not.
 The wrong notes, the pained grimaces, and the triumphant recovery were as precisely timed as any concert performance.

 Comedy Style